kyma-project/telemetry-manager/docs/user/02-logs.md

 ## Architecture

-### Log Agent
+In the Kyma cluster, the Telemetry module provides a DaemonSet of [Fluent Bit](https://fluentbit.io/) acting as a agent.
+The agent tails container logs from the Kubernetes container runtime and ships them to a backend.

-[Fluent Bit](https://fluentbit.io/), as a log agent, collects all application logs of the cluster workload and ships them to a backend.
+The feature is optional, if you don't want to use the Logs feature, simply don't set up a LogPipeline.

 ![Architecture](./assets/logs-arch.drawio.svg)